Spraylight/MurlTools/README.md

 ### Refresh Folder

 This command adds references for all missing files that exist in the folder (file system) but not in the selected filter (project).
-Note, that this command only makes sense when your filter hierarchy matches to real folders in the file system.
+Note, that this command only makes sense when your filter matches to a folder in the file system.

 ![Refresh](screenshots/refresh.png)

 ### Remove/Delete Dialog

-If someone selects one or more files in the solution explorer of a VisualC/C++ project and then presses the delete key, he usually will get a dialog where he can choose to remove or to delete the file(s).
+If someone selects one or more files in the solution explorer of a VisualC/C++ project and then presses the delete key, he usually gets a dialog where he can choose to remove or to delete the file(s).
-You can decide if only the file reference(s) should be removed from the project or if also the file(s) itself should be permanently deleted in the file system.
+You can decide if only the file reference(s) should be removed from the project or if also the file(s) itself should be permanently deleted from the file system.

-Unfortunately the dialog only shows up if the selected files are stored inside of the project folder which is not the case for e.g. cross platform projects where multiple projects/platforms share the same source code files.
+Unfortunately the dialog only shows up if the selected files are stored in the project folder which is not the case for e.g. cross platform projects where multiple projects/platforms share the same source code files.

 The extension fixes this weird behavior and always displays a Remove/Delete dialog.